Bakery Style Gluten Free Keto Chocolate Chip Muffins

 - Add wet ingredients to the dry ingredients and whisk until smooth.

 - Mix your chocolate chips in a small bowl with 1 tbsp coconut flour.
 This helps them from sinking to the bottom of the muffin tin.
+Now fold them into the batter.

 - Scoop into muffin cups and fill 2/3 full.
 This will give a domed top like the bakery variety muffins.